 Bangladesh-related Course Offerings

 The philosophy of the Bangla teaching and program at Berkeley is to make the students aware of the incredible depth and range of Bangla culture from the 19th century to the present.
 Bangla teaching highlights the cultures from pre-Independence Bengal in India, modern West Bengal and Bangladesh, as well as the culture of the diasporic Bangla population in North America.
 Language, culture, nation, history and politics are brought alive through Bangla teaching at UCB.
 The Bangla program, since it started in 2005, has already been able to fulfill its unique potential through sustained student participation and scholarly engagement with the Bengali language, culture and society across the borders of the two Bengals.
 We offer both language focused as well as content based courses in Bangla.

 - Language Courses: The goal of the Bangla program is to provide UCB students with comprehensive solutions to learning Bangla language and culture at both the Introductory and Intermediate levels.

 - Content Courses: Content courses on Bengal’s culture and history cover a wide range of topics: 19th-century Bengali social and cultural Enlightenment; nationalist and colonial struggle in Bengal and India; the Partition of India and Bengal in 1947; and the Bangladesh Liberation War in 1971.
 Both the Bengali materials in English translation, and the cinema of Bengal have been effective tools of instruction about this regions past and present.

 Over the years, the Center has offered diverse Bangladesh-related programming.
 Some of the more recent events are listed below.

 We are strongly committed to both adding as well as enhancing the offerings available through the Chowdhury Center.
 Naming opportunities continue to be available in some of the following areas:

-- Offer regular courses relating to Bangladesh or the Bangladeshi-American community.
+- Courses on Bangladesh or the Bangladeshi-American community.